Neuvillete/Anime-DiscordBot/README.md

     print(data)
 else:
     print(f"Error: {response.status_code}")
 ```

+## API Response

+The Anilist API will return a JSON response containing detailed information about the searched media based on the query structure.

-## Note
+## Notes

-This function generates a query string only.
+- This function generates a query string only.
 You need to use it with appropriate GraphQL request handling to fetch data from the Anilist API.
+- Ensure you handle possible errors and edge cases when making API requests.
+- For more information about the Anilist API, refer to the [official documentation](https://anilist.gitbook.io/anilist-apiv2-docs/).
 ```

-This README provides detailed information about how to use the `search_by_title` function, what data each command retrieves, and includes a complete example of making a request and handling the response.
+You are free to use this code as you want!!.